ThomasRoca/American-Community-Survey-Project/index.md

   <code>["Michigan","84.1","26"]]</code><br>

-The first element of an array is the geography NAME (here names of the States), the second is the value of the requested indicator (here S0201_308E which is the code for household with a broaband internet subscription), finaly the last element is the State code used by the census bureau.
+The first element of one of the nested arrays is the geography NAME (here names of the States), the second is the value of the requested indicator (here S0201_308E which is the code for household with a broaband internet subscription), finaly the last element is the State code used by the census bureau.

 Let's look at **url parameters in details**:

-- Here is the API endpoint: ``https://api.census.gov/``  - NB. it has no parameter.
+- Here is the API endpoint: ``https://api.census.gov/``  - NB.
+API url with no parameter.
-- In this example we request the 2018 ACS survey: ``data/2018/acs/acs1/`` And now we can define our parameters:
+- In this example we request the 2018 ACS survey: ``data/2018/acs/acs1/``<br>
+And now we can define our parameters (using ``spp?get=`` as a prefix):
   - NAME will allow us to have the actual name of the geography displayed on the top of the geography code.
   - indicator code : ``S0201_308E`` (which correspond to *COMPUTERS AND INTERNET USE!!Total households!!With a broadband Internet subscription*)
   - geography all states: ``state:*``